 }

-To call this method of the Web API with JavaScript, first create an HTML page and call it AllReservation.html or anything you want.
-In this page all the reservations will be shown in an HTML table as given below.
+I will now Call this Web API GET method from JavaScript.
+So create an HTML page and call it AllReservation.html or anything you want.
+In this page all the reservations will be shown inside a HTML table which is given below.

 <table id="apiTable">